Emboldened Hamas leader to visit Gaza for first time in 45 years

 That is being seen as an overture to other factions and a hint of a new willingness to seek reconciliation with Palestinian President Mahmoud Abbas, who controls the West Bank.

-Hamas leaders have said in recent years the movement could live peacefully alongside Israel if it wins a state on all Palestinian land occupied by Israel in 1967, although the Islamist group’s 1988 founding charter calls for the destruction of Israel and for recovering all of British mandate Palestine.

-Various Hamas officials have at times indicated a willingness to negotiate a truce, possibly decades long, with Israel.
-But Hamas continues to say that it will not recognize the Jewish state officially, and it is viewed as a terror group by Israel and most Western governments.
+The Arab Spring has seen Hamas, long supported by Shi‘ite Iran, grow closer to neighbouring Sunni Arab states.
+Although Israel steadfastly refuses to talk to a group which calls for its destruction and rockets its towns, Meshaal, who has survived poisoning by Israeli assassins, could yet emerge as an important figure in the long-stalled Israeli-Palestinian peace process.

-Workers have festooned Gaza with the green flag of Hamas ahead of Meshaal’s arrival via neighboring Egypt.
-A large stage has been set up in the strip’s main city, complete with a huge model of the homemade M75 rocket that was fired at both Tel Aviv and Jerusalem in last month’s conflict.
+Workers have festooned Gaza with the green flag of Hamas ahead of Meshaal’s arrival via neighbouring Egypt.
+A large stage has been set up in the strip’s main city, complete with a huge model of the homemade M75 rocket, which was fired at both Tel Aviv and Jerusalem in last month’s conflict.

-The first thing Meshaal will see when he enters Gaza will be the wreck of the car military chief Jaabari was travelling in on November 14 when it was hit by a missile.
-The twisted pile of metal was carefully set up by Hamas workers to commemorate his death.

-Meshaal ran Hamas from exile in Damascus from 2004 until January this year when he quit the Syrian capital because of Iranian-backed President Bashar al-Assad’s war against Sunni Muslim rebels.
+Meshaal, 56, ran the group from exile in Damascus from 2004 until January this year when he quit the Syrian capital because of Iranian-backed President Bashar al-Assad’s war against Sunni Muslim rebels.
 He now divides his time between Qatar and Cairo.

 His abrupt departure from Syria initially weakened his position within Hamas: ties with Damascus and Tehran had made him important, but with those links damaged or broken, rivals based within Gaza had started to assert their authority.

-However, the exiled leader regained the initiative in the November war, working closely with Egypt to secure the truce.
+However, the exiled leader regained the initiative during the November fighting, working closely with Egypt and its new Muslim Brotherhood rulers to secure the ceasefire.

+His newfound confidence was evident when he appeared alongside Mursi after the deal with Israel.
+Nevertheless, he told Reuters he plans to step down as Hamas leader, despite calls on him “internally and externally” to carry on.